-With all that happening, users are left out with only two options – either to upgrade to a paid plan (starting $50 each year) or migrate to some other photo sharing service.
-In case you decide to upgrade to a Paid plan, Flickr has some welcoming changes in addition to unlimited storage, like an uninterrupted ad-free experience, analytic tools to understand user statistics, ability to upload videos (up to 10 minutes long), etc.
+With all that happening, users are left out with only two options – either to upgrade to a paid plan (starting at $50 each year) or migrate to some other photo-sharing service.
+In case you decide to upgrade to a Paid plan, Flickr has some welcoming changes in addition to unlimited storage, like an uninterrupted ad-free experience, analytic tools to understand user statistics, the ability to upload videos (up to 10 minutes long), etc.

 Flickr Migration Tools

 Although upgrading to a Pro plan might seem a good option for some, it may not be the same for others.
-In which case, some users might want to migrate to other image sharing services to store and manage your photos.
+In this case, some users might want to migrate to other image-sharing services to store and manage their photos.

-For which you can either download all your Flickr photos and then upload them to any other service or use a migration tool which would take away the hassle of doing the entire thing manually.
+For you can either download all your Flickr photos and then upload them to any other service or use a migration tool that would take away the hassle of doing the entire thing manually.

 If you opt to go the manual way, you can use services like – Downloadair, FlickrDownload, or Flickr Downloadr.
-Using which you can download all your Flickr images including metadata, and then upload it to another service of your choice.
-A thing to note here is that depending on the number of images you have on your Flickr account, it might take a lot of time to just download them.
-Not to mention, the need for going to another service and uploading the entire thing.
+Using this, you can download all your Flickr images, including metadata, and then upload them to another service of your choice.
+A thing to note here is that depending on the number of images you have on your Flickr account, it might take a lot of time just to download them.
+Not to mention the need for going to another service and uploading the entire thing.

-However, if you do not wish to go that path, you can use a simple third-party service, called PicBackMan, which takes away the hassle of downloading and re-uploading all the images yourself and instead makes it really easy to migrate all your photos from Flickr to another service of your choice.
+However, suppose you do not wish to go that path.
+In that case, you can use a simple third-party service called PicBackMan, which takes away the hassle of downloading and re-uploading all the images yourself and instead makes it really easy to migrate all your photos from Flickr to another service of your choice.
 The following steps can be taken if you wish to migrate using the PicBackMan tool –

 1. Open a browser and head to this website.